oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 Kubernetes supports a readiness probe that we can call to see is the container is ready.
 If the container is not ready then it's removed from the set of available containers that can provide the service, and any requests are routed to other containers that can provide the service.

-Unlike a liveness probe is a container fails it's not killed off, and calls to the readiness probe continue to be made, if the probe startes reporting the service in the container is ready then it's added back to the list of containers that can deliver the servcie and requests will be routed to it once more.
+Unlike a liveness probe, if a container fails it's not killed off, and calls to the readiness probe continue to be made, if the probe starts reporting the service in the container is ready then it's added back to the list of containers that can deliver the servcie and requests will be routed to it once more.

-In the helidon-kuberneties folder edit the storefront-deployment.yaml file again
+- Make sure you are in the folder **helidon-kubernetes**
+- Edit the file **storefront-deployment.yaml**

-Look for the section (just after the Liveness probe) where we define the readiness probe.
-It should have text like this
+- Look for the section (just after the Liveness probe) where we define the **readiness probe**.

 ```
 #        readinessProbe: